jacob-craffey/critter/README.md

-# Crittr - Your Digital Wildlife Journal 📸
+# Critter - Your Digital Wildlife Journal 📸

-Inspired by Pokemon Snap, Crittr is a modern web application that lets you document and collect wildlife encounters during your real-world adventures.
+Inspired by Pokemon Snap, Critter is a modern web application that lets you document and collect wildlife encounters during your real-world adventures.
 Think of it as your digital field journal for nature photography and wildlife spotting.

 ## Features 🌟